FOLLOW US

 LGBT+ travellers

-Male and female same-sex sexual activity is illegal in Trinidad and Tobago.
-There are laws prohibiting LGBT+ individuals from entering the country.
+Male and female same-sex sexual activity was decriminalised in Trinidad and Tobago in 2018.
+However, there are laws prohibiting LGBT+ foreign nationals from entering the country.
 In practice, these laws are rarely enforced, and there is growing local support for LGBT+ rights.
 However, showing affection in public may attract negative attention.

 Read more advice for LGBT+ travellers.